-Making a schedule is important, but keep in mind that it may not go exactly as planned, and this is okay.
+Making a homeschooling schedule is important, but keep in mind that it may not go exactly as planned, and this is okay.
 Some things may move around, and some things may not happen.
-Just know you are doing your best and approach each day with an open mind – could be a calm and productive day or a day of chaos, but however it goes, make adjustments, so everyone stays happy and healthy.
+Just know you are doing your best and approach each day with an open mind – it could be a calm and productive day or a day of chaos, but however it goes, make adjustments, so everyone stays happy and healthy.

 3. Set a Positive Tone For the Day

 I never look at my phone, emails, calendar, news, or social media when I wake up.
 DON’T DO IT!
 My life completely changed when I stopped reaching for my phone first thing when the day starts.
 Whatever we see or read, we associate emotions with it, and these emotions set the tone for our entire day.
 This is especially more important than ever due to the current crisis we are navigating.

 So instead, here’s what I do.
 I first get my mindset right for the day.
 We all want to have a great day and accomplish great things, so these easy actions allow you to choose the tone for your day instead of letting your subconscious emotions and thoughts decide for you.

 When we think of school, we think of the traditional school with periods of subjects – reading, math, science, social studies, gym, art, etc. Homeschooling is very different.
 My friend Karen gave me some excellent advice:

 “We are not teachers by trade, but as parents, we are definitely teachers!
 Now is a great time to teach your kids life lessons, such as cooking, balancing checkbooks and budgeting, preparing for unlikely events such as pandemics, building a sustainable environment, gardening, baking bread, or even teaching them how to start their own business.